bb-sdailey/mui-v5-date-picker-poc/README.md

 - What date management library are products using?
   - `Moment` (along with `cldr-data` and `globalize` for date formatting in Collab)
+  - Same for ultra-ui.
+They plan to move away from moment in favor of date-fns in the future.
 - Is only providing support for date-fns (react date picker) or dayjs (mantine) an option?
 - Is Jalali support a requirement?